Gold IRA BlueprintForum

 16

-carol_carterπŸ’°Established (100-250k)Real Investorβ€’3 days ago
+carol_carterπŸ’°Established (100-250k)Real Investorβ€’about 2 months ago

 @Dorothy Lopez Totally get the move, especially after the 2020 rollercoaster.
 I did something similar, pulling about $200k into a Gold IRA that same year, right here from Omaha funnily enough.
 And while I appreciate the wisdom of getting out of the speculative froth, sometimes I wonder if we’re putting *too* much emphasis on the "safe haven" aspect of gold for retirement.
 Don't get me wrong, it's a solid hedge, but for true generational wealth, shouldn't we still be looking for *growth* potential, even if it means a little more calculated risk elsewhere?
 Food for thought.